sdmg15/Best-websites-a-programmer-should-visit/README.md

 - [WCCF Tech](https://wccftech.com) : curated news related to Computer Hardware, Software, and everything else in the Tech World.
 - [XDA](https://www.xda-developers.com) : Android Developers News
 - [Hashnode](https://hashnode.com/) : Hashnode is a friendly and inclusive community for software developers
+- [JavaTpoint](https://www.javatpoint.com/) : JavaTPoint is a freindly and most easiest way to learn programming languages specially JAVA

 <div align="right">
   <b><a href="#index">↥ Back To Top</a></b>